le-chartreux/modern-python/code/documentation/generate.md

 # Generate

-Once you have written the docstrings for your code, you can use [Sphinx](#sphinx) to generate documentation automatically.
-By using Sphinx to generate your documentation, you can ensure that it is consistent, up-to-date, and easy to read, making it easier for others to understand and use your code.
+Once you have written the docstrings for your code, you can use [Sphinx](#sphinx) to automatically generate documentation.
+Sphinx ensures that your documentation is consistent, up-to-date, and easy to read, making it easier for others to understand and use your code.

 ## Sphinx